girip11/data-formats/xml/xml_basics.md

 ## XML elements naming convention

 * Use any on among the lowercase, UPPERCASE, snake_case, PascalCase or camelCase for the XML tags.
+But be consistent.
 * Use short, simple but descriptive names.
 * Avoid `- . :` in the names.